reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/psc8y/Microservices/Remove-MicroserviceLogLevel.md

 ## DESCRIPTION
-Delete configured log level for a package (incl. subpackages), or a specific class.
+Delete configured log level for a package (incl. sub-packages), or a specific class.
 This resets its value to the default log level.
 (This only works for Spring Boot microservices based on Cumulocity Java Microservice SDK)